agility-game/infrastructure/300/100/200/100/100/README.md

 **NOTE**: Gitlab allows [automatic mirroring](https://docs.gitlab.com/ee/workflow/repository_mirroring.html) but it appears to be a [paid](https://about.gitlab.com/pricing/) feature.

-If you’re using GitLab.com then you normally would need a **Bronze/Premium** subscription to do so, but Free users do have access to Pull mirroring **for a limited time**.
+If you’re using GitLab.com then you normally would need a **Bronze/Premium** subscription at $29 per user/month, billed annually to do so, but Free users do have access to Pull mirroring **for a limited time**.

 Navigate to your project’s **Settings** > **Repository** and expand the **Mirroring repositories** section (only seen if you have a paid for version).